ashaffer/re-case/Readme.md

   * `space` - `what the heck`
   * `title` - `What the Heck`
   * `upper` - `WHAT THE HECK`

+## Options

+The only CLI option you can pass at the moment is `-ext`, which specifies what to use as the extension.
+This is useful if you have extensions that are not the same as what `.extname()` would normally detect e.g. `.spec.js`, or `.test.js`.
+Extensions will not be transformed.

 ## As a library